1871–72 FA Cup: Format

-Semi-Final: With Crystal Palace and Royal Engineers drawing in the Third Round, they would both advance.
+Semi-Final: With Crystal Palace and Wanderers drawing in the Third Round, they would both advance.
 The four teams all had to replay.
 The winners all advanced.

 Final: The two remaining teams would play at the Kennington Oval.
 The winner would be crowned Champions.

 Results

 Fifty clubs were eligible to enter, but only twelve chose to do so: Barnes, Civil Service, Clapham Rovers, Crystal Palace, Hampstead Heathens, Harrow Chequers, Harrow School, Lausanne, Royal Engineers, Upton Park, Wanderers and Windsor Home Park.
 Before the first round took place, however, Harrow School, Lausanne and Windsor Home Park all withdrew, reducing the number of entrants to nine.
 Six other clubs agreed to enter, however, including the leading club in Scotland, Queen's Park.

 Most of the original entrants are now defunct.
 Queen's Park continued to compete in the FA Cup until 1887, when the Scottish Football Association banned its member clubs from entering the English competition.
 They are still active in the lower divisions of the Scottish Professional Football League.
 Marlow and Maidenhead (now Maidenhead United) are still active, and each has only missed a single season in the history of the competition.
 A team from the Civil Service still exists, playing in Amateur Football Alliance competitions.
-The Crystal Palace team from 1871 to 1872 was thought to be a defunct former amateur club, but historians have found links to the Crystal Palace professional club which exists today, although this has still to be officially ratified.
-The team from Hitchin in the 1870s reformed to become the modern Hitchin Town in 1928.
+Crystal Palace was a founding member of the FA that was defunct by 1875.
+Recently links have been suggested to the Crystal Palace professional club which exists today, however the FA and National Football Museum have rejected these claims, and they have been thoroughly debunked by football historians.
+Hitchin in the 1870s reformed to eventually become in 1928 the modern Hitchin Town.

-The leading Scottish club Queen's Park entered the competition and managed to reach the semi-finals without having to play a match, due to a combination of an inability to agree venue, opponents withdrawing from the competition and byes.
+Scotland's leading club Queen's Park entered the competition and managed to reach the semi-finals without having to play a match, due to a combination of an inability to agree venue, opponents withdrawing from the competition and byes.
 After holding Wanderers to a draw in the semi-final, however, they could not afford to return to London for a replay and were themselves forced to withdraw, giving their opponents a walkover into the final.